What are terpenes? Understanding aromas in cannabis

 Terpenes are hydrocarbons – organic compounds made up entirely of carbon and hydrogen atoms.
 They are produced by many different plants as well as some insects, such as butterflies and bees.
 There are believed to be over 20,000 different types of terpene molecules that exist in nature.

-In plants like cannabis, terpenes serve several functions beyond just providing aroma or flavour.
-Some investigators believe that many types of terpene molecules help protect plants from insects or predators by producing an odour or taste that repels them or makes them feel sick when they ingest it.
+In plants like cannabis, terpenes serve several functions beyond just providing aroma.
+Some investigators believe that many types of terpene molecules help protect plants from insects or predators by producing an odour that repels them.

 Order and enjoy up to 30% off your CBD oil purchase